-The Me Series controller is an electrical distribution and control device designed as a multi-channel temperature controller for use in hot runner plastic molding equipment.
+The Me Series controller together with the PTS console is an electrical distribution and control device designed as a multi channel temperature controller for use in hot runner plastic molding equipment.
 It uses feedback from thermocouples within the nozzles and manifolds to give precise closed-loop temperature control, and it is designed to be safe during normal operation.
 Any other uses would fall outside the engineered intent of this machine which may be a safety hazard and would void any and all warranties.